dreamonkey/responsive-image-loader/README.md

 ## <span id="donations"></span> Donations and shameless self-advertisement

 [Dreamonkey](https://dreamonkey.com/) is a software house based in Reggio Emilia, Italy.
-We release packages as open-source when we feel they would benefit the entire community, nontheless we spend a considerabile amount of time studying, coding, maintaining and enhancing them.
+We release packages as open-source when we feel they could benefit the entire community, nontheless we spend a considerabile amount of time studying, coding, maintaining and enhancing them.

 Does your business or personal projects depend on our packages?
 Consider donating here on Github to help us maintain them and allow us to create new ones!